pepkit/pepkit.github.io/_docs/specification.md

 - `amendments` - OPTIONAL
 - `imports` - OPTIONAL

 These attributes may appear in any order.
-The formal schema is described at [schema.databio.org/PEP/pep_v2.yaml](https://schema.databio.org/PEP/pep_v2.yaml)

-### Example
+Example

 ```
 pep_format_version: 2.0